 Talk to Caribbean travel specialist Lindsey Epperly for more info, or contact Wendy directly via Ask Wendy for ideas and alternatives.

 Photo: Jamaica Inn.
 Courtesy: Lindsey Epperly

 Sea Kayaking in Cuba

-Even though Cuba is pretty much sold out for the holidays, adventure-travel specialist Mindy Gleason has availability on her company’s inaugural sea-kayaking program there from December 30 to January 7.
+Even though Cuba is pretty much sold out for the holidays, adventure-travel specialist Mindy Gleason has availability on her company’s sea-kayaking programs there (Dec 22–29 and Dec 30–Jan 6).
 The eight-day “people-to-people” adventure includes all accommodations, meals, and activities, and will visit Havana as well as the southern coast of the island for sea kayaking, bird watching, hiking, and snorkeling.
-“Cuba’s coral reefs are in great shape,” notes Mindy.
+“While recent travel restrictions have curtailed individual travel to Cuba, group travel under one of the 12 authorized general licenses is still permitted and our program offers a completely legal, fully authorized people-to-people adventure,” Mindy says.
+She also explains that the areas of her tour are not in the areas affected by this year’s hurricanes—most of the damage was along the northern coast of Cuba (and clean-up is underway), whereas this kayaking route takes travelers to Cienfuegos, Playa Larga and Guajimico.
 The group trip is limited to 16 people and can accommodate children as young as 12.

-Read Mindy’s Insider’s Guide to River Rafting in the American West, and target="_blank"reach out to her to get the best possible trip.
+Read Mindy’s Insider’s Guide to River Rafting in the American West, and reach out to her through our site to be marked as a VIP and get the best possible trip.

 Photo: Sea kayaking in Cuba.
 Courtesy: OARS